 This allows criminals to remove goods or exchange legitimate goods for illegitimate goods and hiding the signs of tampering.

-A number of startups are being created that can duplicate keys, such as Keysave in Belgium.
+A number of startups have come and gone that can duplicate keys.

 You can then go to your nearest printing facility to get a new door key printed if you lose yours.

 According to this article, even high-security locks with complex shapes can be compromised.

 Even good security practice such as using restricted key sets, which require the owner to provide identification to obtain a duplicate key are not immune to this technology.